James D. Van Trump Library

 The James D. Van Trump Library houses books, manuscripts, periodicals, historic site survey data, photographs and other visual documentation (slide collections and shows), maps and plat books, renderings and blueprints, and other materials pertaining to the activities of Landmarks, regional history, Allegheny County Historic Buildings Survey, African American History Survey, architecture, historic preservation, urban planning, engineering and technological development, interior design, and landscape design.

-The Library is named to honor the work of Landmarks’ cofounder, architectural historian Jamie Van Trump, whose professional library forms the core of our book collection, and whose early exploration of Pittsburgh’s architectural heritage remains the cornerstone for all subsequent inquiry.
+The Library is named to honor the work of Jamie Van Trump, a co-founder of PHLF, whose professional library forms the core of our book collection, and whose early exploration of Pittsburgh’s architectural heritage remains the cornerstone for all subsequent inquiry.

 Collection Use and User Fees

-The James D. Van Trump Library is open to members and staff of Landmarks.
+The James D. Van Trump Library is open to members and the public.
 Library materials do not circulate.

-Nonmembers may use the Library upon payment of a $10 fee which entitles them to use the Library for a period of five consecutive days.
+Non-members may use the Library upon payment of a $25 fee which entitles them to use the Library for a period of five consecutive working days.
 Students of high school level and above may use the Library at no charge; a valid student identification is required.
-(Join Landmarks and we will waive the $10 fee).

 Reproduction of Library Materials

-A maximum of 10 photocopies will be provided free to members.
-Photocopies may be made at a cost of $0.25 per page.
+A maximum of 10 photocopies will be provided free to members and non-members.
+Fees may be charged for additional copies.

 Reproduction of photographs, slides, and other visual materials can be arranged; the archivist can provide information about prices, services, and procedures.
 A service fee of $5 will be added to all photographic reproduction costs charged to patrons (members as well as nonmembers) for orders under $50.
 A fee of 10% of the cost of the order will be assessed for reproduction orders over $50.